Herry Pudjianto, founder of Rent Tycoons tells us about the revolution in the sharing economy.

 - Remember why you started this journey; that thought will keep you going in the tough time.

-- Your pillar of supports not just coming from your family and friends, but your customers too.
+- Your pillar of supports not just comes from your family and friends, but your customers too.

 - During the difficult time: regroup, plan, prepare and execute; there are better days ahead.